-18. Matters within the remit of more than one overview and scrutiny committee shall be incorporated into the report which is then sent to that body for consideration.
+18. Matters within the remit of more than one overview and scrutiny committee

-Where an overview and scrutiny committee conducts a review or scrutinises a matter which also falls (whether in whole or in part) within the remit of another overview and scrutiny committee, before submitting its findings to the [policy committee] and/or Council for consideration, the report of the reviewing overview and scrutiny committee for comment.
-Those comments
+Where an overview and scrutiny committee conducts a review or scrutinises a matter which also falls (whether in whole or in part) within the remit of another overview and scrutiny committee, before submitting its findings to the policy committee and/or Council for consideration, the report of the reviewing overview and scrutiny committee shall be considered by the other Overview and Scrutiny Committee for comment.
+Those comments shall be incorporated into the report which is then sent to that body for consideration.